-Behavior of employees can support the brand building process of an organization, and how they can engage in creating strong brands are summarized under the term of employee brand building behaviors.
-1.9 The definition of employee brand building behaviors referred as "employee's contribution (both on and off the job) to the organization's customer-based branding strategy."9 Additionally, employee brand building behaviors is the reinforcement, strengthening as well as the creation of a favorable brand image for products and organizations.
-9 Principally, scholars constitute employees, who are heavily engaged in building up the brand as "brand ambassadors," 3 or "brand champions."
-1
+Behavior of employees can support the brand building process of an organization, and how they can engage in creating strong brands are summarized under the term of employee brand building behaviors.^{1,9} The definition of employee brand building behaviors referred as "employee's contribution (both on and off the job) to the organization's customer-based branding strategy."9 Additionally, employee brand building behaviors is the reinforcement, strengthening as well as the creation of a favorable brand image for products and organizations.9 Principally, scholars constitute employees, who are heavily engaged in building up the brand as "brand ambassadors,"3 or "brand champions."1 behavior.

-The more the employees well known and realize their corporate brand values, more commitment level to the brand achieved and ready to demonstrate their corporate brand oriented behavior.
 10 The terms of internal branding process must be taken, with major implementation in socialize deeply on the organization communication systems and marketing programs.
-5 The corporate brand focus must have accepted and agreed by all the organization member, to make all of the objective of the organization running by right order and the right employees. ^{11,12}
+5 The corporate brand focus must have accepted and agreed by all the organization member, to make all of the objective of the organization running by right order and the right employees. ^{11, 12}